Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task6.md

 3. reads from the output Kinesis stream and verifies that proper aggregations for each service/component are present with correct min/max/avg values and min/max timestamps

 ## Part 2 - live demo
-In the scope of this task, the final exam minimal demonstration includes a **scree cast** that shows the following
+In the scope of this task, the final exam minimal demonstration includes a **screencast** that shows the following
 1. two Kinesis Data Streams (input and output) having the student name in its name (e.g. `ybaranouski` or `Yauhen_B` or else)
 2. prove that both streams are empty by monitoring via Console with the **Trim Horizon** option
 3. show an empty S3 bucket having the student name in its name (e.g. `ybaranouski` or `Yauhen_B` or else)